COMP SCI 7000 - Software Architecture

-Research Papers included in the course syllabus (Assessable material) and for Presentations
+Research articles included in the course syllabus (Assessable material) for critically reviews and presentations

-2. Jane Cleland-Huang, Adam Czauderna, Ed Keenan: A Persona-Based Approach for Exploring Architecturally Significant Requirements in Agile Projects.
-REFSQ 2013:18-33.
+- Cleland-Huang, J., Czauderna, A., Keenan, E., A Persona-Based Approach for Exploring Architecturally Significant Requirements in Agile Projects.
+REFSQ 2013: 18-33.

 Recommended ResourcesSome material for the course will also be drawn from other complementary books such as the followings; if relevant material used from these books, you would be given photocopies of the material.
 You are NOT required to buy any of these books for this course:

-· Clements, P., Kazman, R. and Klein, M., Evaluating Software Architectures: Methods and Case
+- Clements, P., Kazman, R. and Klein, M., Evaluating Software Architectures: Methods and Case Studies, 2002, Addison-Wesley.

-Online LearningIn this course, we would use learning and teaching enviroment of the University, Moodle that is available from htt://forums.cs.adelaide.edu.au.
-We will use GitHub for discussions, groupwork, collaboration, communication and coordination within each team and across the teams in the class.
+We may also use GitHub and Slack for discussions, groupwork, collaboration, communication and coordination within each team and across the teams in the class.

 Learning & Teaching Activities